 We rely on a small number of third-party contract manufacturers in the United States to assemble our products.
 If any of these contract manufacturers fails to adequately perform, our revenue and profitability could be adversely affected.
 Inadequate performance could include, among other things, the production of products that do not meet our quality standards, which could cause us to seek additional sources of manufacturing.
 Additionally, our contract manufacturers may decide in the future to discontinue or reduce the level of business they conduct with us.
 If we are required to change contract manufacturers due to any termination of our relationships with our contract manufacturers, we may lose revenue, experience manufacturing delays, incur increased costs or otherwise suffer impairment to our customer relationships.
 We cannot guarantee that we will be able to establish alternative manufacturing relationships on similar terms or without delay.
 Furthermore, our contract manufacturers could require us to move to another one of their production facilities.
 This could disrupt our ability to fulfill orders during a transition and impact our ability to utilize our current supply chain.
-In addition, we currently use Structure Medical, LLC, a Squadron-affiliated entity, as a supplier for components of our products.
+In addition, we currently use FMI-Hansa Medical Products, LLC and Structure Medical, LLC as two of our suppliers for components of our products.
+Each of these entities is affiliated with Squadron.
 See "Certain Relationships and Related Person Transactions - Squadron - Supply Relationships."